zorawan/DataStructures/week5/README.md

 ### 5.1
 * The drawing of the NOSQL model shows how I want to store my proceeblog data.
 My processblog data is about the books I read every year.
 ![My Reading Data with NoSQL Model](https://user-images.githubusercontent.com/6037803/136669281-56480b32-d33f-45b3-a70a-3508ca02fec4.png)
-* Books content can be seen in the [doc file](https://github.com/zorawan/DataStructures/blob/master/week5/2_Data%20Structure%205.1%20-%20My%20Annual%20Reading%20List%20Database.docx)
+* Books content can be seen in the [DOC File](https://github.com/zorawan/DataStructures/blob/master/week5/2_Data%20Structure%205.1%20-%20My%20Annual%20Reading%20List%20Database.docx)
 * The conent I want to store in the database list as following:
   * Book name
   * Publish Data